gardenjs/docs/src/routes/(documentation)/docs/get-started/examples/examples.md

   file: './Sectionintro.svelte',
   description: 'Section intro with H2 heading, optional with superscript and teaser text.',
   examples: [
-    {story: "Section intro with superscript, H2 heading and intro text", input: {superscript: "Superscript", heading: "This is the section title", teaser: "This is the text.
+    {title: "Section intro with superscript, H2 heading and intro text", input: {superscript: "Superscript", heading: "This is the section title", teaser: "This is the text.
 This is the text.
 This is the text.
 This is the text.
-This is the text."}}, {story: "Section intro with H2 heading and intro text", input: {heading: "This is the section title", teaser: "This is the text.
+This is the text."}}, {title: "Section intro with H2 heading and intro text", input: {heading: "This is the section title", teaser: "This is the text.
 This is the text.
 This is the text.
 This is the text.
-This is the text."}}, {story: "Section intro with H2 heading with superscript", input: {superscript: "Superscript", heading: "This is the section title"}}, {story: "Section intro with H2 heading", input: { heading: "This is the section title"}}
+This is the text."}}, {title: "Section intro with H2 heading with superscript", input: {superscript: "Superscript", heading: "This is the section title"}}, {title: "Section intro with H2 heading", input: { heading: "This is the section title"}}
   ]
 }
 ```

-While "story" is used as navigation title in the panel, you define the value of the respective fields with "input".
+While "title" is used as navigation title in the panel, you define the value of the respective fields with "input".

 <br>